The Wolf Suite · Three tools · One decision

 A raw LLM is optimised to help you succeed at whatever you ask.
 Put an AI idea to it and it will give you a thoughtful, encouraging answer — because you asked about your AI idea.
 That's not a flaw.
 It's what it's for.

 These tools are built for a different goal entirely.
 Wolflow is optimised to tell you whether you should start.
 Wolfpath is optimised to show you how to start, always — with the cost of each step made visible so you can decide with your eyes open.
-Neither will encourage you for encouragement's sake.
+Wolfbridge tells you what your existing platforms already do — so you know whether you're building something you already own.
+None of them will encourage you for encouragement's sake.

 The output is structured, consistent, and exportable.
 Not a conversation — a result you can show someone.

 Before anything is built — wrong problem, wrong assumptions, wrong timing.
-Or when you start building — no clear entry point, no priority order, no sense of what's hard and what isn't.
+When you start building — no clear entry point, no priority order, no sense of what's hard and what isn't.
+Or after scoping — discovering your existing platform already does half of what you're about to build.
 There's a tool for each moment.

 Seven sequential gates.
 Each one asks whether the conditions for AI to work actually exist.
 The moment a better answer exists — a rule, a process change, a simpler tool — Wolflow stops and tells you what it is.
 Most evaluations don't reach the final gate.
 That's the point.